ras52/bootstrap/stage-3/README.txt

 Support for the following AT&T aliases for Intel mnemonics has also been added:

-  CBTW, CLTD, CWTL, MOVZBL, MOBSBL
+  CBTW, CLTD, CWTL, MOVZBL, MOVSBL

 There is also very limited support for instructions with a SIB bytes: just enough to allow %esp to be dereferenced %esp in an r/m32, e.g. in